FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 There are some corner cases where **your update may _seem_ to work even if you do not configure this** so make sure that you do this after configuring the certificates and superuser objects in NSX (as described in here).

-When configuring this you may encounter this error:
+When configuring Ops Manager this you may encounter this error:

+"Error connecting to NSX IP: The NSX server's certificate is not signed with the provided NSX CA cert.
+Please provide the correct NSX CA cert"

 ![](/uploads/ErrorNSXTCertificate.png)